SutekhVRC/VOR/README.md

 # VOR

+*A router application for VRChat OSC, which allows OSC packets to be routed to multiple OSC applications.*

 ### Beta: Report bugs!
 ### Version 0.1.61-beta
 - I have added an asynchronous routing mode that drastically improves efficiency of router execution threads.